 blaas (the county’s unique, floury white bread rolls).
 From Copper Coast to the Comeragh Mountains

-Waterford’s Copper Coast European Geopark is a seriously gorgeous strip of shoreline.
+Waterford’s Copper Coast UNESCO Global Geopark is a seriously gorgeous strip of shoreline.
 Stretching 25km from the Victorian resort of Tramore to leafy Stradbally, this short drive spills over with cliffs, coves, sea stacks and coastal views.
 In wintertime, you may even see passing whales.

 The Copper Coast gets its name from the copper mines that once dotted the area.
 And historical nuggets crop up as often as hidden coves.
 Watch out for the Metal Man at Newtown Head, for instance.
 Perched on a white pillar, the 15-foot sailor was erected by Lloyd’s of London to stem the costly flow of ships mistaking Tramore Bay for Waterford Harbour.

 In complete contrast, to the north of the county lie the Comeragh Mountains.
 Walkers won’t want for opportunities, with wow-moments coming courtesy of the Mahon Falls and the glacial lake Coumshingaun, in particular.
 Stashed away near Kilclooney Wood, Coumshingaun is black as the night, and said to be bottomless.

 The Wild West